redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/03_CHECKLIST_PROCEDURE.md

 ```

 Verify the wildcard certificate.

 ```shell
 openssl verify -CAfile ${BASE_DIR}/root.crt ${BASE_DIR}/wildcard.crt
 ```

-Open your dscinitialization object via the CLI or terminal
+Open your dscinitialization object `default-dsci` via the CLI or terminal
 `oc edit dscinitialization -n redhat-ods-applications`

 In the spec section, add the custom root signed certificate to the customCABundle field for trustedCABundle, as shown in the following example:

 ```yaml
 spec:
   trustedCABundle: